 - Length of the marriage,

 - The economic circumstances for each spouse after division of the marital estate; and

 - Custody of minor children and the desire of allowing the children to remain in the family home.

 The classic example is the former homemaker spouse who has limited earning capacity, custody of minor children, and a large mortgage payment to make.

 Typically, judges approve most out-of-court property settlements.
 These resolutions reduce legal fees, give the parties more control over the outcome, and avoid the drama of an emotional courtroom showdown.

 Both spouses have legal and financial rights in property division matters.
 For a confidential consultation with an experienced South Bend divorce lawyer, call THK Law at one of our three locations – South Bend, Elkhart, or Cassopolis.
 Convenient payment plans are available.

-Author: Partner, Eric W. von Deck, is civil litigation, personal injury, insurance defense, and real estate attorney at Tuesley Hall Konopa, LLP.
-He also litigates family law matters such as divorce and child custody, and support issues.
+Author: Partner, Eric W. von Deck, is a family law, civil litigation, personal injury, insurance defense, and real estate attorney at THK Law, LLP.
+He litigates family law matters such as divorce, child custody and child support.

 You can contact Eric by calling 574.232.3538 or email email@example.com.